 All staff coming into contact with children's body fluids must have a Hepatitis B vaccine.
-This must be arranged through the member of staff's own G.P. who may ask for payment.
-This may be claimed back through the Finance Office.
+This must be arranged through the member of staff's own GP who may ask for payment.
+Staff should consult with their GP on the necessary vaccines required.
+Payment may be claimed back through the Finance Office.